bencetotht/bencetotht/README.md

 ---
 ### Quotes to live by:
 - *"5 hours of debugging can save you 5 mins of reading the docs"*
-- *"Why spend 5 minutes doing something when I can spend 5 days failing to automate it*
+- *"Why spend 5 minutes doing something when I can spend 5 days failing to automate it?"*

 <!--